 A student may register for a course a maximum of three times.
-All attempts will be recorded on the student's transcripts.
-Credit will be granted only once and only the highest grade obtained in any of the courses will be used for Grade Point Average calculations.
+All attempts will be recorded on the student's transcripts (including course failures and withdrawals).
+Credit will be granted only once and only the highest grade obtained in any of the attempts will be used for Grade Point Average calculations.

-A student may register for a course more than three times with the Registrar's approval.
+Upon recommendation from the Dean or designate a student may register for a course more than three times with the Registrar's approval.
 Discretionary decisions in this case are final and not subject to appeal.